Buggin’ Out

 He just shrugged.
 “They’ll like the bugs.
 You’re the only one who doesn’t like them.”
 He was teasing of course, but it was true.

 But I did get better.
 One of our last nights in the jungle bungalow, something large and black landed on the bridge of my nose and fanned itself out so that it obscured part of my vision.
 My roommates and I were seated at a long table with about 11 other guests of the hotel, including the British hotel owner and his Polish wife.
-Not wanting to embarrass myself again and determined to not over-react, I turned to the American backpacker sitting next to me and calmly as I could, asked:
+Not wanting to embarrass myself again and determined not to overreact, I turned to the American backpacker sitting next to me and calmly as I could, asked:

 “What’s on my face?”

 She looked at me in shock.
-It’s a moth.”
+“It’s a moth.”

 And then, trying to be humble, I said: “It was just a bug.
 No need to be a wimp.”
 And yeah, I said the word wimp.